292 participants of Lagos Business School’s Executive Education programmes graduated on Saturday, November 3, 2018, at the Honeywell Auditorium.

 The graduands who were inducted into the over 6000-member strong alumni association by Business Day publisher, Frank Aigbogun, reiterated their commitment to continue to do business with an ethical mindset and progress as one large team through the LBS Alumni Association.

-Dr Okonedo also advised the graduands to follow in the footsteps of notable alumni using Paul Orajiaka of AMP 20 as example.
+Prof Okonedo also advised the graduands to follow in the footsteps of notable alumni using Paul Orajiaka of AMP 20 as example.